 *A V type visa can be valid for up to two years.
 The time permitted in Colombia with a V visa is limited to a maximum of 180 days (continuous or discontinuous days) per year.

-Ready to Get Your Colombian Visa?
+Ready to Get Your Visa in Colombia?

 Knowing which type of visa is the appropriate one for you can be complicated, and the process to obtain one can be stressful.
 At Biz Latin Hub, we have the tools and knowledge to save you the headache.